-In accordance with this calculation, a Company Budget and Performance Factor of 117% was applied to the cash incentive pool and uniformly affected payouts made to all participants in the Management Incentive Plan and Broad-Based Incentive Plan.
-This fiscal 2016 Company Budget and Performance Factor was higher than in fiscal 2015, when below-target Company performance yielded a multiplier of 62.0%.
+In accordance with this calculation, a Company Budget and Performance Factor of 125% was applied to the cash incentive pool and uniformly affected payments made to all participants in the Management Incentive Plan and Broad-Based Incentive Plan.
+This fiscal 2019 Company Budget and Performance Factor was slightly higher than in fiscal 2018, when above-target Company performance yielded a multiplier of 121%.

 The Participant Performance Factor is a function of the extent to which individual performance goals are achieved.
-These goals can include Company-wide metrics as well as business unit metrics and goals that are highly specific to the functions over which the individual has primary responsibility.
-The CEO's goals are established by the Committee after considering input from each outside director, and the CEO's individual performance evaluation is completed annually by the Committee.
-Individual performance goals for the executive officers other than the CEO are established by the CEO, and evaluations for those executives are completed annually by the CEO and discussed with the Committee.
-If an executive receives the lowest performance rating on a three-point scale ("Improvement Needed"), his award will generally be reduced to zero.
-Conversely, if an executive receives the highest overall performance rating ("Outstanding"), his Participant Performance Factor could be as high as 200%.
+These goals can include Company-wide measures as well as business unit metrics and goals that are highly specific to the functions over which the individual has primary responsibility.
+Our CEO's performance goals were established by the Committee after considering input from each non-employee director, and our CEO's individual annual performance evaluation was completed by the Committee.
+Individual performance goals for our executive officers other than our CEO were established by our CEO, and annual performance evaluations for these executive officers were completed by our CEO and discussed with the Committee.
+If an executive officer receives the lowest performance rating on a three-point scale ("Improvement Needed"), his Participant Performance Factor and his resulting cash incentive payment will generally be reduced to zero.
+Conversely, if an executive officer receives the highest overall performance rating ("Outstanding"), his Participant Performance Factor may be as high as 200%.
 Distribution guidelines applicable to these performance ratings ensure that participants in the short-term cash incentive program are not all rated on the high or low end of the scale, but are instead distributed above and below the target levels.
-Discretion can be exercised to make adjustments within the performance scale.
+The Committee may exercise discretion to make adjustments within the performance scale.

-The Participant Performance Factor values for the named executive officers in fiscal 2016, along with key factors considered by the Committee and the CEO, as applicable, in making these valuations, were as follows:
+The Participant Performance Factor values for our named executive officers for fiscal 2019, along with the key factors considered by the Committee and our CEO, as applicable, in making these determinations, were as follows: